A cavity, also called tooth decay, is a hole that forms in

 disorders, such as anorexia and bulimia

-reflux disease, which can result in stomach acid wearing down tooth enamel
+reflux disease, which can result in stomach acid wearing down your tooth

 Cavities develop more often in the back teeth, according to